 Manasssas is home to tech companies including Lockheed Martin and Micron, among many others.
 Purdy said one thing she will work for if elected is to make sure the schools are partnering with the city and its local companies "to provide enhanced education opportunities for students, so they can get a sense of what the 21st century work force is really going to be like.

 "In our 10 square miles we are so blessed with so much talent, so much capability," Purdy said.
 "We can leverage the resources they are willing to put on the table to help integrate math and science," she said.

 Purdy is a federal employee and has experience with the legislative relief process.
-She said this experience would have been beneficial last fall when the state sought legislative relief from the 'No Child Left Behind Act (NCLB)'—something many teachers have called unfair and burdensome to America’s schools.
+She said this experience would have been beneficial last fall when the state —something many teachers have called unfair and burdensome to America’s schools.